Josenene8/Nexus-Funkin/README.md

 One of the many Hank mods, but this its a full week!(We are gonna probably have more than just Hank!), Using the psych engine!

+Welcome to the [Nexus Funkin'](https://gamebanana.com/mods/336002), Github

+PC Requirements:

+Basically any PC that came after 2010 or better.
+If you have performance issues disable antialiasing in the options menu.

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.